If you’re reading this, that probably means you did it.

 - A course that’s designed specifically for your level of learning can help you avoid trying out courses that are needlessly easy or too hard.
 You might think you can skip the “intermediate” label, but it’s there for a reason.
 Many of the courses we’ll be covering are designed for learners who just finished a Chinese 101 or 102 class, but are far too easy for an advanced learner to take as anything other than a refresher.

-- A lot of vocabulary words you’ll encounter in intermediate courses can be found in the intermediate HSK levels.
+- A lot of vocabulary words you’ll encounter in a Chinese intermediate course can be found in the intermediate HSK levels.
 If you want to take the Chinese Proficiency Exam, you can try out the lower intermediate levels after taking one or two of these intermediate courses.

 EdX hosts this 12-week online course from Peking University.